Exponefrv1/Live-Wallpaper-Raw/README.md

 ![Demo](demo_Trim.gif)

-# Live Wallpapers with windows 8+ support
+# Live Wallpapers with Windows 8+ support
 Raw code of live wallpapers for overview.
 Finds WorkerW window and creates new one as child.
 Probably, it'll help someone in representation of Live Wallpapers for Desktop.